 BMO Capital Markets GKST Inc., Merrill Lynch, Pierce, Fenner & Smith Incorporated, Morgan Stanley & Co.
 Incorporated, Wachovia Bank, National Association, Barclays Capital Inc., Edward Jones, The Huntington Investment Company, KeyBanc Capital Markets Inc., Samuel A. Ramirez & Co., Inc. and Raymond James & Associates, Inc. (collectively, the "Underwriters") have agreed to purchase all of the Series 2009 Bonds pursuant to a Purchase Contract (the "Purchase Contract") between AMP and BMO Capital Markets GKST Inc., as representative of the Underwriters, at a purchase price reflecting an aggregate underwriters' discount of \$5,705,792 from the initial public offering prices derived from the yields or yields derived from the prices on the inside cover of this Official Statement.
-The Series 2009 Bonds are offered subject to receipt and acceptance by the Underwriters thereunder is subject to a number of conditions precedent as further described therein.
+The Series 2009 Bonds are offered subject to receipt and acceptance by the Underwriters and to certain other conditions.
 The Purchase Contract provides that the obligation of the Underwriters thereunder is subject to a number of conditions precedent as further described therein.
 The Purchase Contract provides that the Underwriters will purchase all of the Series 2009 Bonds if any are purchased.